zo0o0ot/speaker-page/content/slides/getting-net-interactive/index.md

 - American Soccer Analysis (If extra time available)

 I made my own repo on [GitHub](https://github.com/zo0o0ot/THAT-dotnet-interactive) so that going over these notebooks is less complicated.
+You can [open it in Binder](https://mybinder.org/v2/gh/zo0o0ot/THAT-dotnet-interactive/main?urlpath=lab) and most examples work.

 ---